ramwin/django-calm-cache/README.md

     }

 Now relax knowing your site's caching won't fall over at the first sign of sustained traffic.

+#### CalmCache Configuration

+`CalmCache` backend accepts the following parameters:

+ * `LOCATION`: the name of another, "real", Django cache backend.
+Will be used to actually store values
+ * `MINT_DELAY`: the time period right after user-supplied timeout when first request gets "not found" and has to refresh the value while all following requests get stale value until it is either updated, expired completely or grace period starts (see below)
+ * `GRACE_TIME`: the time period after mint delay when stale value is returned to first request and gets removed straight after that
+ * `JITTER_TIME`: defines the range for `[0 ...
+JITTER_TIME]` random value
+   that is added to client supplied and "real" timeouts

+#### CalmCache Guidelines

+Actual stored key names are composed from `CalmCache.make_key()` and underlying cache's `make_key()` methods' outputs, and usually are stacked:

+    real_cache_prefix:calm_cache_prefix:user_supplied_key

+Minting is designed to cope with highly concurrent requests and `MINT_DELAY` whould be comparable to the stored object regeneration time.

+Grace period starts after mint delay and first request that comes during this time is satisfied with stale value.
+The value cached under the given key is invalidated immediately and next requesting client will have to regenerate and store fresh value.
+This technique improves hit ratio for infrequently accessed data when occasional staleness is affordable.

+Jitter is added to the user supplied timeout (so it's always longer) as well as to the underlying cache's TTL in order to avoid cache self-synchronisation.

+The maximum real cache TTL is caclulated as

+    timeout + MINT_DELAY + GRACE_TIME + JITTER_TIME

 #### CalmCache Limitations